carstenSpraener/cgV19/README.md

 With a set of Transformations you keep you model clean from boiler plate model information.

-### List%lt;CodeGeneratorMapping&gt; mapGenerators(Model m)
+### List&lt;CodeGeneratorMapping&gt; mapGenerators(Model m)

 This method walks to the whole model an tells cgV19 how to handle each model element.
-For example the PoJo cartridge looke for Classes in the oom model and maps them to its PoJoGenerator.
+For example the PoJo cartridge looks for Classes in the oom model and maps them to its PoJoGenerator.

 The mapping is done __after__ the transformations.
-So your mapping can map classes not in the oom file but created in some transdfrmation.
+So your mapping can map classes not in the oom file but created in some transformation.

 ### More cartridges

 If you have more cartridges on your classpath each cartridge is called with an new loaded model.
 So side effects can not occure.
+Of course they can share Transformations.
+But each cartridge has to apply them on it's own.